dontmitch/dontmitch.github.io/_posts/2020-10-10-undervaluing-time-at-work.md

 Especially when you're early in your career or are working in a new industry, excess hours can dramatically accelerate your learning.
 When I first shifted from mechanical engineering to software engineering, I put in a *lot* of hours at the company I worked for.
 No one was asking me to, but I was hungry to learn the craft.
 The excess hours allowed me to transition from a front-end web developer to a backend engineer much faster than I otherwise would have been able to manage.

 A final reason you might wish to work excess hours is if you're absolutely passionate about the cause.
-In that case, work is so rewarding that accounting for hours is an after thought.
+In that case, work is so rewarding that accounting for hours is an afterthought.
 And as previously mentioned, those excess hours can increase your total impact.

 ### Disclaimers and caveats